ThisaruGuruge/graphql-starwars/README.md

 This is an implementation of `Star Wars` example in Ballerina.
 The `Star Wars` schema and resolvers are based on popular Star Wars characters.
 This sample implementation can be used to learn the Ballerina GraphQL package functionalities.

-In this implementation, it supports both query and mutation operations.
-Subscriptions are not included in this example due to the limitation coming from the Ballerina GraphQL package.
-Support for Subscriptions are planned in near future releases.
+It includes the Query, Mutation, and Subscription operations.
+It also includes the GraphQL Union types and Interfaces.

 ## Implementation

 Implementation is purely done using the Ballerina GraphQL package.
 In order to maintain the simplicity a simple in memory datasource is created using Ballerina tables.

-Also this implementation extensively uses the Ballerina Query feature.
+It extensively uses the Ballerina Query feature.
 A SQL like query language which radically simplifies the implementation of the service.

 Following is the complete GraphQL schema of the API: